Nooralogical/c-pipes-filters/README.md

 cat calc.c | ./calc
 ```

-this will give you the console output:
+This will give you the console output:

 ```
 Chars: 765